vivi202/firetail/README.md

 | `Enter` (in edit mode) | Confirm edit and return to normal mode           |
 | `Esc` (in edit mode)   | Cancel edit and return to normal mode            |

+# Todos
+- [ ] Allow to change filter settings in realtime

 # Contributing
 Contributions are very welcome and appreciated!
 Feel free to open an issue, submit a pull request, or suggest improvements. :rocket:

 # Support